Master of Health and Human Services Management

 Master of Business Administration (MBA) elective list

-*HMF701 includes a 5 day intensive workshop held in February
+*HMF701 includes a 5 day intensive seminar held in February

 ^This unit should be completed by those interested in the Master of Business Administration (International)